thoratamey/Machine-Learning-with-Python/README.md

 Then the train model to fit the data and make predictions using the trained model.

-(Note : There is dataset file named as creditcard.csv in Credit Card Fraud Detection)
+(Note : There is dataset file named as creditcard.csv in Credit Card Fraud Detection which is not uploaded due to large size)

 ## Output
 1. Predicition Of Wine Quality